Prag8855/aab/content/guides/german-health-insurance.md

 **[List of expat insurance options ➞](/guides/german-visa-health-insurance#expat-health-insurance-options)**

 You can get expat health insurance from [Feather](/out/feather-expats), [Ottonova](/out/ottonova-expats), or any [health insurance broker](#insurance-brokers).

+### Compared to travel insurance

+- **It covers more**
+    Travel insurance usually covers around 30,000€ of medical fees.
+Expat insurance has unlimited coverage.
+If you get very sick with travel insurance, you must end your trip and go home.
+With expat insurance, you can stay in Germany and recover.[^30]
+- **It lasts longer**
+    Expat insurance can be valid for a few years.
+Travel insurance is only valid for a few months.

 ## Don't stay on expat health insurance